3 Responsible financing

 Management approach

-The advice given to clients actively considers ESG issues and raises their awareness at the same time.
+The advice given to clients of owner-occupied properties considers ESG issues and raises their awareness at the same time.
 SZKB has made the topics of sustainability and energy efficiency an integral part of the consultations with private clients.
-With sustainable products, such as the "handshake mortgage", issues such as energy-efficient renovation are explicitly discussed and addressed in the consultation.
+With sustainable products, such as the «handshake mortgage», issues such as energy-efficient renovation are addressed in the consultation.
 A variety of tools, including the myky partner platform or factsheets, are used for illustration purposes.
 By partnering with myky, a property projection can be created for clients using an online application, which makes it possible to establish the energy status.
-For more detailed advice, clients are actively referred to external experts.
-SZKB also plans to expand its financing solutions for all clients, including business clients.
+For more detailed advice, clients are referred to external experts.

 Sustainable loan portfolio